oscarlaaaa/zorped-dnd/README.md

 - MySQL (clearDB)

 ## Configuration
-This project is currently gets hosted locally run through the command line.
+This project is currently gets hosted locally run through the command line, with the required tokens being stored in a local .env file in the root folder.
 You can use this bot either locally or remotely, depending on preference.
 ### Locally
 1. Clone the repository
 2. Edit the placeholder value in Bot.java for the discord bot token to your own (learn how to create one at https://www.writebots.com/discord-bot-token/)